Slamy/CDi_MiSTer/README.md

 * CDIC Fetch TOC (The Apprentice)
 * CDIC Descrambler (The Apprentice)
 * CDIC Byteswap (The Apprentice)
-* Simulate seeking time
 * Fix reset behaviour / Core is unstable
 * Fix unexpected hang when an application exits
+	* Probably related to missing connection between SLAVE GPIO and CPU Reset
 * Fix servo behaviour of always detecting a CD-i disc
-* Use the MiSTer framework to save the NVRAM to sdcard
+* Use the MiSTer framework to save the NvRAM to mass storage
 	* Only when changes are detected and when the OSD is opened
 	* The N64 core does it like that too
 * Add alternative input devices (a mouse)
 * OSD setting for input device conformance (1200 baud)
+* Add SNAC support (IR remote + wired controller)
 * Refurbish I2C for the front display and show the content as picture in picture during changes?
 	* It might not even be required at all.
 * Fix timekeeper initial time
+* Playback of Audio CDs
+	* Difficult, as no existing software emulator can do that yet
+	* Analysis of real hardware probably required
+	* Other MiSTer cores can do that too, so it would be cool: (PSX, MegaCD, Saturn, PCE)

 ## Expected checksums of roms